 3.8 Musings - “Soup” or “Salad”

-Both soup and salad are great foods, but they are different.
+Both soup and salad can be great foods, but they are different.
 Very different.

-If you have a mix of ingredients, and do not want any ingredient to stick out too much, if you are not open minded to new culinary experiences, you are probably better off with the soup.
+If you have a mix of ingredients, and do not want any ingredient to stick out too much, if you are hesitant to try new culinary experiences, you are probably better off with the soup.
+Likewise, if you are a bit vulnerable today (say you have the flu), I suggest that you go for the soup.
 But if you have a robust gut and an adventuresome palate, if you believe that different flavors, smells, colors and textures can each keep their own identity and yet combine to give a delightful experience – then you should go for the salad.

 In order to truly get the benefits of diversity, we need to use the Salad model.
 Do not force people to conform to some dishwater grey average.
-That does not give you diversity that just give you and average team.
+That does not give you diversity.
+That just gives you an average team.
 Allow and encourage each person and each team member to retain their own unique perspective, and celebrate the salad of perspectives.

 In the story above, Kuldeep and I did not try to find an average or compromise between respecting seniority and being direct.
 Rather, we worked together to find an approach that worked.
 And in general, when you have a diverse team you need to work hard to ensure that people keep their diverse outlooks.
 If you notice a convergence to some medium or average, it is time to inject some new diversity into the team.